 Chickpea sweet potato patties are vegan, gluten free, and so good!
 This sweet potato patty recipe is a delicious weeknight dinner!
 Read on to see how to make sweet potato patties that you'll love!
 And for more delicious savory vegan goodies, check out my Vegan Couscous Salad with Charred Corn, my Vegan White Bean Dip with Lemon and Pistachios, and Fried Potatoes and Onions!

-Happy #meatlessmonday!
-It’s a rainy fall day here in Chicago, so it’s the perfect time to make a hearty, filling sweet potato recipe.
-Even better that it’s vegan, gluten-free, and super healthy!
-These sweet potato patties are made with baked sweet potatoes, chickpeas, and jalapeños, and they’re so full of amazing flavors!
-They’re a great way to brighten up a rainy day, and they’re a fantastic dinner option for the whole family!
+Let's make a hearty, filling sweet potato patty recipe!
+Even better that it's vegan, gluten-free, and super healthy!
+These sweet potato patties are made with baked sweet potatoes, chickpeas, and jalapeños, and they're so full of amazing flavors!
+They're a great way to brighten up a rainy day, and they're a fantastic dinner option for the whole family!

 These delicious, satisfying sweet potato patties are fully vegan and gluten-free with no added sugar.
 They're also full of amazing nutrients!

 The sweet potato in these vegan sweet potato cakes provides an amazing source of vitamins and minerals like B-vitamins, vitamin C, iron, calcium and selenium.
 They're also full of beta carotene, an antioxidant that can lower the risk of cancer or heart disease.
 Plus the fiber in sweet potatoes makes them great for digestion and regulating blood sugar with type 2 diabetes.

 The protein and fiber in chickpeas can help fill you up, regulate appetite, manage blood sugar, and aid in digestion.
 Chickpeas are also a great source of magnesium and potassium, which boosts heart health.
 They may also help you prevent and manage type 2 diabetes and reduce the risk of certain cancers.